ambarishg/ambarishg.github.io/_posts/2017-01-11-unpaired-t-test.md

 **State which one it is, and explain how you reached your conclusion.**

-The Null hypothesis is that the non music groups is better than music groups score
+The Null hypothesis is that the non music groups is better than or equal to music groups score

 {% highlight R %}
 sample_mean2 = 23.5